goooseman/devsparks-blog/NOTES.md

 - Back-end: Go, Hugo, Remark42
 - Front-end: HTML, CSS, JavaScript (for interactive elements)

-Should have Makefile to serve and build project.
+Should have Makefile to serve and build project with docker.
 Should have docker-compose to serve the project together with remark42.

 ### Remark42 integration